Check out our list of awesome and inspiring camps for kids of all ages and interests here in Regina!

 Here's to a happy, safe, and fun summer!

-Don't forget- You can always check back for updated listings.
-We try our absolute best to be the hub for finding all available summer camps and things to do with your kids.
+Don't forget- You can always check back for updated listings for camps & classes in Regina page.
+We try our absolute best to be the hub for finding Fun Things to Do with Kids In & Around Regina.